 Trump administration pushed out US military health agency head, officials say

-- U.S. Army Lieutenant General Telita Crosland was forced to retire on Friday, ending her 32-year military career, according to two sources who spoke to Reuters.
+- U.S. Army Lieutenant General Telita Crosland was forced to retire, ending her 32-year military career, according to two sources from Reuters.

-- Stephen Ferrara, acting assistant secretary of defense for health affairs, publicly stated that Crosland had started her retirement.
+- Stephen Ferrara, the acting assistant secretary of defense for health affairs, stated that Crosland had started her retirement.

-- Current and former officials reported that Crosland was told she must retire without being given a reason.
+- A current and former official asserted that Crosland was told she must retire without a provided reason.

-- Defense Secretary Pete Hegseth has moved to eliminate diversity initiatives at the Pentagon, rejecting their value.
+- Defense Secretary Pete Hegseth has moved to eliminate diversity, equity, and inclusion initiatives at the Pentagon, claiming they are divisive.

 Coverage Details